xizewang/xizewang.github.io/_pages/about.md

 **Home-Made Blues: Residential Crowding and Mental Health in Beijing, China**\
 (with Tao Liu)\
 <i>Urban Studies, forthcoming</i>, 2022.\
 Summary: Living in a crowded place – measured by both sqm per person and persons per bedroom – is significantly associated with a higher risk of depression.
-Residential crowding serves as a direct stressor rather than triggering higher life stress.
+Residential crowding is associated with depression by serving as a direct stressor rather than triggering higher life stress.

 **Life expectancy and mortality in 363 cities of Latin America**\
 (as a part of the SALURBAL Group)\